madanyc/workfront-learn.en/help/manage-work/issues-requests/report-on-issues.md

 <!-- Need wf one documentation article link below

-For the text mode used to create this report, see the Workfront One article titled View: Display original issue information on task and project list.
+For the text mode used to create this report, see the article titled View: Display original issue information on task and project list.

 -->